Goop² Documentation

 Scripting with Lua

-Goop2 includes an embedded Lua runtime that lets you add server-side logic to your peer.
-Lua scripts can power chat commands, validate data, compute scores, enforce game rules, and more.
+Goop2 includes an embedded Lua runtime for server-side logic.
+Lua scripts power template backends, chat commands, data validation, game rules, and more.

 Enabling Lua